rs239/schema/docs/source/overview.rst

     space that picks up on artifacts rather than true biology.
 A key feature of Schema is its regularization: you specify a maximum limit on the distortion of the primary modality.
-Thus, a noisy secondary modality's contribution to the final result can be constrained.
+Thus, a noisy secondary modality's contribution to the final result is constrained.

-  * **Speed and flexibiility**: Schema is a based on a fast quadratic programming approach that allows for substantial flexibility in the number of secondary modalities and their relative weights.
+  * **Speed and flexibility**: Schema is a based on a fast quadratic programming approach that allows for substantial flexibility in the number of secondary modalities supported and their relative weights.
 Also, arbitrary distance metrics (i.e., kernels) are supported for the secondary modalities.